 Membership is open to individuals interesting in participating in, promoting and/or supporting the activities of the club.

-A member must consent to become a member of the Club and give the Club Administrator the member’s name, physical address, email address, and phone number.
+A prospective member must consent to become a member of the Club and give the Club Administrator the member’s name, physical address, email address, and phone number.
 The member must promptly advise the Club Administrator of any changes to those details.

-The Club Administrator, or their delegate will maintain a register of the individual financial members of the club.
+The Club Administrator or their delegate will maintain a register of the individual financial members of the club, which will record:

+each member’s name;

+last-known contact details;

+the date the person became a Member; and

+any other information required by law.

+Subject to payment of subscriptions under this Constitution and to the Incorporated Societies Act 2022, a Member is entitled to exercise Membership rights, including attending and voting at General Meetings.

 All members must abide by this Constitution and the Rules and Regulations published (from time) by the Committee.

 Arawa Canoe Club is an affiliated member club of Canoe Racing New Zealand (CRNZ).
 The club and its membership are bound by the rules and regulations of CRNZ.